mandrasch/ddev-wp-groundstation/README.md

 1. **Clone this repository, open folder in terminal**

-2. **Install fresh wordpress locally (installs updraft automatically)**
+2. **Install fresh wordpress locally**

     ```shell
     ddev install-wp
     ```

-    This command will automatically install wordpress and activate the .zip file need to activate updraftplus for addons, see: https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/].
+    *This command will automatically install wordpress and activate the .zip file need to activate updraftplus for addons, see: https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/].*

     At the end of the installation, you will be prompted for an admin password.